lsmo-epfl/aiida-lsmo-setup/README.md

 To make effective the `eval` for the command line autocompletion, restart your environment:

 ```
+conda deactivate
 conda activate aiida1
-conda deactivate
 ```

 ## 5. make your AiiDA profile

-Follow the instructions from:
+Run and follow the instructions of
 ```
 verdi quicksetup
 ```